GuillaumeAlvarez/AtelierIntegrationContinue-PE-GUI/README.md

 If this isn't passing, is there something you can do to help?

 ## Security
-Please disclose any vulnerabilities found responsibly – report security issues to the maintainers privately.
+Please disclose any vulnerabilities found responsibly â€“ report security issues to the maintainers privately.

 See [SECURITY](https://github.com/PHPMailer/PHPMailer/tree/master/SECURITY.md) and [PHPMailer's security advisories on GitHub](https://github.com/PHPMailer/PHPMailer/security).